Giusto Traina

 Giusto Traina (born 1959) is a prominent Italian ancient historian and Byzantinist.
-Since 2011 he has been professor of Roman history at Sorbonne Université, and a former senior member of the Institut Universitaire de France (2014-2019).
+Since 2011 he has been a professor of Roman history at Sorbonne Université and, since 2023, also at the Università del Salento.
+He is a former senior member of the Institut Universitaire de France (2014-2019).

 He is the author of numerous books and articles.
 Formerly interested in ancient landscapes and techniques, he is currently involved in a long-term research about ancient Armenia.